Diversity & Inclusion

-We will be providing a private lactation room at this year’s event to aid in the comfort and accessibility for our nursing attendees.
-The room will available all days of the event and will be located onsite in the venue.
-For location information, please check with any registration staff onsite.
+We will be providing a private nursing room at this year's event to aid in the comfort and accessibility for our nursing attendees.
+The room will be available all days of the event and will be located onsite in the hotel.
+For location information, please check with registration or information desk staff onsite.

-The Vancouver Convention Centre is wheelchair accessible.
-If you need any assistance locating an elevator, or have other questions about accessibility onsite, please speak to a member of the convention centre staff, Node.js Interactive event staff, recognizable by their Event Staff badges, or visit the Registration Desk located in the West Foyer on Level 1.
+The Resort at Squaw Creek is wheelchair accessible.
+If you need any assistance locating an elevator, or have other questions about accessibility onsite, please speak to a member of the Linux Foundation event staff at any of the registration or information desks onsite.
+If you have questions prior to the event, please email email@example.com.

 Wheelchair & Medical Equipment Rental

-If you need a wheelchair or scooter, you can rent and pre-order them by emailing email@example.com.
+If you need a wheelchair or scooter, you can rent them from Medtech Services in Reno.
+Please contact them directly for rates and availability.

-We will designate specific restrooms within the venue as Non-Binary Restrooms for attendees who feel more comfortable using those facilities.
-Non-Binary Restrooms locations will be listed in the Mobile App.
+We will designate specific restrooms as non-binary restrooms for attendees who feel more comfortable using those facilities.

 First Aid/Medical Assistance